Asynchronous approach in the plane: A deterministic polynomial algorithm: Basic patterns

 \subsection{Pattern $\bo$}

-Algorithm~\ref{bas:bo} describes Pattern $\bo$.
-According to Section~\ref{sec:idea}, Pattern~$\bo$ is used to design the specific route that an agent follows when processing bit $1$.
+According to Section~\ref{sec:idea}, Pattern~$\bo$ is used in particular to design the specific route that an agent follows when processing bit $1$.
 The description of Pattern $\bo$ is given in Algorithm~\ref{bas:bo}.
 As for Patterns $\di$ and $\fl$, the pattern is made of two periods, the second of which corresponds to a backtrack of the first one.
-Properties related to this pattern are given in Subsubsection~\ref{sss:bo}.
-Note that, Pattern $\bo(\dip, \flp, \bop, \bops)$ executed from a node $u$ for any integers $\dip$, $\flp$, $\bop$ and $\bops$ allows an agent to perform Pattern $\fl(\dip, \flp)$ from each node at distance at most $\bop$ from $u$.
+Properties related to this pattern are given in {Section}~\ref{sss:bo}.
+Note that, Pattern $\bo(\dip, \flp, \bop, \bops)$ executed from a node $u$ for any integers $\dip$, $\flp$, $\bop$ and $\bops$ allows an agent to perform {Patterns~$\fl(\dip, \flp)$ and~$\di(\dip)$} from each node at distance at most $\bop$ from $u$. {Parameter $h$ is an integer input that indicates in which order the agent has to visit each node at distance at most $\bop$ from $u$ (to execute Patterns~$\fl(\dip, \flp)$ and~$\di(\dip)$ from each of these nodes).
+Playing on this order is used for technical reasons that are detailed in the proof of Theorem~\ref{lemma6Cases}.} {An illustration of Pattern~$\bo$ is given in Figure~\ref{fig:bouquet}}.